 Key leadership staff at Camp Sonshine and Camp Solaris have been trained in CPR and First Aid and will take care of any basic first aid needs of the campers.
 It is important to remember that the staff members are not doctors and cannot diagnose injuries/illnesses or prescribe/recommend medication.
 Please notify the office of any medication your camper is presently taking or any condition not specified on the registration form.
 If your camper is sick or recovering, please keep him or her at home as a protection to the other campers.
 Any camper having a communicable disease must have a release note sent to the office by a physician.

-If your camper will need to take any medications during the camp day, please visit the website to obtain a Drug Authorization Form.
-This form will need to be signed by your camper’s physician and returned to the office, along with the medicine.
-For the safety of your camper and the other children at camp, Please DO NOT send any medication to camp with your camper in his or her bag.
+MEDICATIONS AT CAMPIf your camper will need to take any medications during the camp day, please visit the website to obtain a Drug Authorization Form.
+This form will need to be returned to the office, along with the medicine.
+For the safety of your camper and the other children at camp, please DO NOT send any medication to camp with your camper in his or her bag.
 An adult needs to bring any medication into the office or give it to a director.

 Parents will be contacted to take campers home for the following reasons: